-Don’t believe the hype – not every open house needs to rock the neighborhood with live music, food trucks, and giveaways.
-That strategy does work really well when used at the right time and for the right property…but unless you’ve got an unlimited marketing budget that’s not how to plan every open house.
-There is such a thing as going “too big” (if you’ve ever ordered a petting zoo, we’re talking to you).
+Don’t believe the hype – not every Open House needs to rock the neighborhood with live music, food trucks, and giveaways.
+That strategy does work really well when used at the right time and for the right property…but unless you’ve got an unlimited marketing budget that’s not how to plan every Open House.
+There is such a thing as going “too big” (if you’ve ever brought a petting zoo to your listing, we’re talking to you).

 So here is your cheat sheet to “Right Size” your Open House:

 Criteria that should be met: